dsu-arl/base-ai-dojo/deep-learning/single-layer-perceptrons-in-pytorch/DESCRIPTION.md

  [1.]]
 ```

 NOTE: Your output results may differ due to the model randomly initializing its weights at the beginning of training.
+Running the Python script may take some time due to importing PyTorch.